MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-data-service-sql-managed-instance/eslz-arc-data-service-sql-managed-instance-business-continuity-disaster-recovery.md

 ### Disaster recovery

-- Ensure that the Arc-enabled SQL Managed Instance has different names for primary and secondary sites, and that the shared-name value for the sites is identical.
+- Ensure that your instances of Arc-enabled SQL Managed Instance have different names for primary and secondary sites, and that the shared-name value for the sites is identical.

 - Perform regular disaster recovery drills to validate the failover process.